-The easiest Instant Pot chili recipe ever and costs less than $10 to make.
-Healthy Instant Pot recipe that even my kids go crazy over!
+The easiest Instant Pot chili recipe ever and costs less than $10 total to make.
+Healthy pressure cooker dinner that even my kids go crazy over!
 Additional instructions for Instant Pot vegetarian chili added too now!

-I’ve been obsessed with my crockpot for years and my site is filled with tons of crockpot recipes but when I saw this new thing called the Instant Pot it got me curious.
-I use my rice cooker, slow cooker, and steamer on a weekly basis so having all 3 and more functions all in one appliance got my attention!!
-The first thing I cooked was some of the easiest Instant Pot chili ever, well because it’s one of my most popular crockpot recipes and we just love it so much.
-It came out amazing and is now one of our favorite instant pot recipes, so easy too.
-Here’s how you make it. (affiliate links present, originally posted 1/17)
+I’ve been obsessed with my crockpot for years but when I saw this new thing called the Instant Pot it got me curious.
+The first thing I cooked was some of the easiest Instant Pot chili ever.
+It came out amazing and is now one of our favorite Instant Pot recipes, so easy too. (originally posted 1/17, affiliate links present)

 When I’m in a rush I make my Instant Pot chili this way:

 - Brown until most of pink is gone

 - Add all other ingredients